Turkish teachers' hunger protest reaching critical phase-doctors

-ANKARA Two Turkish teachers holding a hunger protest over their dismissal in a government crackdown following last year's failed coup may be close to death, doctors following their case said on Friday.
+ANKARA (Reuters) - Two Turkish teachers holding a hunger protest over their dismissal in a government crackdown following last year's failed coup may be close to death, doctors following their case said on Friday.

 Literature professor Nuriye Gulmen, 35, and primary school teacher Semih Ozakca, 28, were jailed last month over the protest which a court ruled was conducted on behalf of a terrorist leftist group, the DHKP-C. They have been taking only water, sugar, salt and vitamin B for 100 days and say they will end their action only when they are restored to their positions.